-Internet protocol (IP) cameras use the latest technology to transmit high-quality video over an internet connection.
+Internet protocol (IP) cameras use the latest technology to transmit high-quality video over an internet connection via ethernet security camera cables.
 These cameras have many smart features, such as motion detection and anti-tampering.
 This means that you not only receive data about what is going on around your site, you also have information about the cameras themselves.
 IP cameras come in many different models, depending on the footage you need to record.

 As the name suggests, fixed IP cameras have a fixed viewpoint.
 This might sound limiting, but most cameras only need to focus on one key area at a time.
 Fixed IP cameras are a great choice for indoor and outdoor use, and there are models for both.
 These cameras can handle a range of lighting conditions.
 Available in both bullet cameras or dome camera formats, these cameras can handle wall-to-wall and floor-to-ceiling coverage.
 This also makes them suitable security choices as elevator cameras.
 Some models are specifically designed to be vandal-resistant, if this is a physical security risk.